 About

-Outside of my academic career, I am an equine specialist for equine assisted services and sit on the board of directors for two equine assisted services programs.
+Outside of my academic career, I am an equine specialist for equine assisted services and sit on the board of directors for multiple equine assisted services programs.
 I have a special interest in connecting research with practice.